Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Findings: Common Themes

-Several papers show that models regularly misclassify words like ``gay,'' ``trans,'' or ``queer'' as toxic, even when used neutrally or positively.
-Some papers show that text classification systems are also biased against language used among queer people \cite{wu-hsieh-2017-exploring, ramesh-etal-2022-revisiting}, and references to queer identities \cite{tint-2025-guardrails, ungless-etal-2023-stereotypes, zhang-etal-2020-demographics, zueva-etal-2020-reducing}.
+When trained on data stripped of its situational context, systems frequently misclassify identity terms as slurs or negative expressions.
+This leads to problems in hate speech classification, where systems over-classify instances with queer terms as offensive, while not flagging offensive text that lack these words.
+Several papers show that models regularly misclassify words like {\em gay, trans,} or {\em queer} as toxic, even when used neutrally or positively \citep{zueva-etal-2020-reducing, sahoo-etal-2022-detecting}.
+Some papers show that text classification systems are also biased against language used among queer people \cite{wu-hsieh-2017-exploring, ramesh-etal-2022-revisiting} and references to queer identities \cite{tint-2025-guardrails, ungless-etal-2023-stereotypes, zhang-etal-2020-demographics, zueva-etal-2020-reducing}.

 Despite the prevalence of hate speech in a diversity of languages, a relatively small number of papers study languages other than English.
-Work has been done on Mexican Spanish \cite{vasquez-etal-2023-homo}, Russian \cite{zueva-etal-2020-reducing}, Malayalam and Tamil (\citeauthor{10.1007/978-3-031-28183-9_15}, \citeyear{10.1007/978-3-031-28183-9_15}*), and Gujarati, Kannada, and Telugu \cite{kumaresan-etal-2024-dataset}. \citet{locatelli-etal-2023-cross} study homotransphobic speech on Twitter in seven languages, concluding that current automated moderation systems are insufficient and have large differences in sentiment across languages.
+Work has been done on Mexican Spanish \cite{vasquez-etal-2023-homo}, Russian \cite{zueva-etal-2020-reducing}, Malayalam and Tamil (\citeauthor{10.1007/978-3-031-28183-9_15}, \citeyear{10.1007/978-3-031-28183-9_15}*), and Gujarati, Kannada, and Telugu \cite{kumaresan-etal-2024-dataset}. \citet{locatelli-etal-2023-cross} study homotransphobic speech on Twitter in seven languages, concluding that current automated moderation systems are insufficient and have large differences across languages.

-\paragraph{Recommendations} Online content moderation is one of the spaces where queer users can directly feel the impact of language technologies by being silenced, censored or targeted.
-Nevertheless current methods have focused a lot on flagging harmful speech and not as much on promoting conterspeech.
-Notable exception is the Hope seech task, link to here.
-Also, there is still a gap between in-group and out-group usage of slurs, notable exception the Italian task about that, link to here.
-But this too can be a two-sided medal as machine learning stystems that recognize imgroup usage of queer language can be specifically used to out queer people who use coded language to escape detection.
-We recommend the community to focus on that.
+\paragraph{Recommendations} Online content moderation is one of the spaces where queer users can directly feel the impact of language technologies by being silenced, censored or targeted, which makes it an impactful field of study.
+In the case of hate speech, who is speaking to whom is just as important as what is being said, but there is a gap in research on in-group and out-group language (one notable exception being \citet{draetta-etal-2024-reclaim}).
+However, detecting in-group language can be a double-edged sword, as machine learning systems that recognize in-group usage of queer language to prevent censorship can be used to expose queer people who use coded language to escape detection.
+We recommend the community focus on the tension between detecting in-group language use and safeguarding those who rely on it for privacy and safety.
+Also, current methods have focused primarily on flagging harmful speech and less on promoting counterspeech.
+Notable exceptions are works on hope speech which have started to appear in the NLP ethics community, including in Queer NLP \citep{pofcher-etal-2025-hope}.